-- Quoted equity instruments: their fair value was determined taking into account their price quotations on official markets. - Unquoted equity instruments: their fair value was determined taking into consideration valuations performed by independent experts, incorporating internal control with respect to the valuation thereof, or using internal valuation directly.
-In both cases the following were used: - Discounted cash flows. - Multiples of comparable listed companies. - Adjusted Net Asset Value (NAV). - Loans and receivables loans and advances to customers: - The Bank considered the fair value of these financial assets to be the same as their carrying amount, since, as a result of their maturity and interest rate features and the early repayment clause of most transactions, there are no material differences between the two values. - Financial liabilities at amortised cost: - The Bank considered the fair value of these financial liabilities to be the same as their carrying amount, since, as a result of their maturity and interest rate features, there are no material differences between the two values.
+- Quoted equity instruments: their fair value was determined taking into account their price quotations on official markets.

+- Unquoted equity instruments: their fair value was determined taking into consideration valuations performed by independent experts, including intern control over their valuation, or directly using intern valuations.
+In both cases, there has been used:

+- Discounted cash flows.

+- Multiples of comparable listed companies.

+- Adjusted Net Asset Value (NAV).

+Loans and advances to customers:

+• The Bank considered the fair value of these financial assets to be the same as their carrying amount, since, as a result of their maturity and interest rate features and the early repayment clause of most transactions, there are no material differences between the two values.

+Financial liabilities at amortized cost:

+• The Bank considered the fair value of these financial liabilities to be the same as their carrying amount, since, as a result of their maturity and interest rate features, there are no material differences between the two values.

 For the purposes of Levels 2 and 3, the prices were obtained using standard quantitative models fed by market data, which are either directly observable or can be calibrated or calculated using observable data.
-The most widely used models are the Shifted lognormal, Libor Market and Hull-White models for derivatives interest rates, the Black - Scholes model for derivatives equities and foreign currency, and the Jarrow-Turnbull credit Black adapted and LHP models for credit products; the most common directly observable data are the interest rate, exchange rate and certain implied volatilities and correlations.
+The most widely used models are the Shifted lognormal, Libor Market and Hull-White models for derivates over interest rates, the Black&Scholes model for derivates over equities and foreign currency, and the Jarrow-Turnbull, Black adapted to credit and LHP models for credit products; the most common directly observable data are the interest rate, exchange rate and certain implied volatilities, and correlations.

-The fair value of the Group's financial instruments at 31 December 2017 and 2016, broken down as indicated above, is as follows:
+The fair value of the Bank's financial instruments at 31 December 2017 and 2016, broken down as indicated above, is as follows